Practical tips to stay fit, healthy, and energized whilst working from home

 Not going into work breaks up a huge part of your daily routine which includes (sometimes without realizing) a lot of activity.
 Commuting to work, walking around the office, getting food during lunchtime and commuting back home.
 Now that many people are working from home It’s highly likely this has been drastically reduced (If you track your steps, you will see this clearly).
 Minimizing your activity while not decreasing your food consumption is the perfect recipe for weight gain.

-To make up for this, my first tip is to MOVE.
+To make up for this, our first tip is to MOVE.

 Make time in the day to go outside, or just use the steps in your apartment complex.
 Make it a priority to make up the difference working at home has on your daily activity.
 This does not need to be anything vigorous.
 A 30-minute jog, brisk walk or several intervals up and down the stairs in your complex.
 This will break up the monotony of being at home and increase your daily activity.